Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 .. code-block:: python

    from selenium import selenium
-   # This is the driver's import, you'll use this class for instantiating a
+   # This is the driver's import.
+You'll use this class for instantiating a
-   # browser and make it do what you need.
+   # browser and making it do what you need.

    import unittest, time, re
    # This are the basic imports added by Selenium-IDE by default.